 The System tool in Control Panel uses Current Speed to do its reporting rather than Max Speed, but the System tool may display the wrong clock speed for the Central Processing Unit (CPU).

-As of January 2002, Windows XP uses the Current Speed value rather than the
+As of January 2002, Windows XP uses the Current Speed value rather than the Max Speed value because the Max Speed value was reporting inconsistent values.

 After startup, the processor may not correctly reflect its correct speed until a program utilizes processor cycles.